+The proposed amendment was presented to the P-12 Education Committee for recommendation to the Full Board for adoption as an emergency rule at the October 2022 meeting of the Board of Regents, effective October 4, 2022.
 Because the Board of Regents meets at scheduled intervals, the earliest the proposed amendment could be presented for regular (nonemergency) adoption, after publication in the State Register and expiration of the 60-day public comment period required in the SAPA sections 201(1) and (5), is the February 2023 Regents meeting.
 Furthermore, pursuant to SAPA 203(1), the earlier effective date of the proposed rule, if adopted at the January meeting, would be March 1, 2023, the date the Notice of Adoption would be published in the State Register.

-Therefore, emergency action is necessary at the October 2022 Regents meeting for the preservation of the general welfare in order to immediately align the Commissioner's regulations with the Department's ESSA Accountability State Plan Addendum.
+However, the emergency rule will expire on January 1, 2023.
+Therefore, a second emergency action is necessary at the December 2022 meeting, effective January 2, 2022, for the preservation of the general welfare in order to immediately align the Commissioner's regulations with the Department's ESSA Accountability State Plan Addendum.

 It is anticipated that the proposed rule will be presented for adoption as a permanent rule at the February 2023 Regents meeting, which is the first scheduled meeting after the 60-day public comment period prescribed in SAPA for State agency rulemakings.
-However, since the emergency action will expire before the February 2023 Regents meeting, it is anticipated that an additional emergency action will be presented for adoption at the December 2022 Regents meeting.